shubham151-asu/RAFT/README.md

 # Summary
- The project is implementation of RAFT consensus algorithm based on raft extended paper and learnings from MIT Lecture on Distributed Systems.
-A distributed Key-Value store system has been built and features such as consistency and high availability have been achieved as a part of RAFT implementation.
+ The project is an implementation of RAFT consensus algorithm based on raft extended paper and learnings from MIT Lecture on Distributed Systems.
+A fault-tolerant distributed Key-Value store system has been built and features such as consistency and high availability have been achieved as a part of RAFT implementation.

 # Distributed Systems
  Collection of autonomous computers that appear to user as one integrated system.
 Overall